-In planning and performing our audit of the financial schedules, we considered the City's internal control over the Fund's financial reporting internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial schedules, but not for the purpose of expressing an opinion on the effectiveness of City's internal control over the Fund's financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of City's internal control over the Fund's financial reporting.
+In planning and performing our audits of the Financial Schedules, we considered the City's internal control over the Fund's financial reporting ("internal control") to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the Financial Schedules, but not for the purpose of expressing an opinion on the effectiveness of City's internal control over the Fund's financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of City's internal control.